Home » Water Quality » Contaminants » How to Remove Chloramine from Water (5 Effective Methods)

 How does chloramine get into water?

-Most water supply companies use chloramines to disinfect water because they provide longer-lasting disinfection than chlorine.
-Chloramine is produced by combining chlorine and ammonia, and this reaction forms three different compounds; monochloramine, dichloramine, and trichloramine.
+Most water supply companies use chloramines to disinfect water because it provides longer-lasting protection than chlorine.
+Chloramine is produced by combining chlorine and ammonia, forming three different compounds; monochloramine, dichloramine, and trichloramine.

 What are the most common signs of chloramine in water?